 Fashe is a Shopify theme developed by Colorlib.

 The strength of the theme is the minimalist design that works well for different categories, from bakery to electronics.
 The downside of that is that it can come across as a bit simplistic.
-However, if you customize it well, you can end up with a great-looking eCommerce without the price tag.
+However, if you customize it well, you can end up with a great-looking eCommerce site without the price tag.

 It comes with three different styles, each aimed at apparel, furniture and jewelry.
-The downside of the theme is that customization is somewhat limited so you won’t be able to completely change the default presents.
+The downside of the theme is that customization is somewhat limited so you won’t be able to completely change the default presentation.

 While the latest update to the theme seems like it has brought the speed of the site slightly down (according to user reviews), Supply is still a great alternative to a paid theme if you have a long list of products on sale and you’re on a budget.